rbengtsson/Automoqer/README.md

 	//Actual test-case goes here...

-	//Your Moq Verify are defined here...
+	//Your Moq .Verify are defined here...
 }
 ```